 The genius of the play is that it shows this theory in action.
-As the two characters meet in a succession of scenes, Payne repeatedly shows different ways in which their encounters could have turned out as a result of factors ranging from previous relationships to the precise words and tone of voice employed.
 The piece expands into an investigation of free will and the huge role that chance plays in our lives.

 All of which might sound academic, but we come to care for both these likeable people deeply.
 The writing is as funny and humane as it is intellectually rigorous, and tells us as much about honey bees and the blessings of love as it does about cutting-edge scientific theory.

 Michael Longhurst directs an illuminatingly lucid production in an auditorium magically filled with floating white balloons that somehow conjure the wonder and the possibilities the play suggests.
-Sally Hawkins brings both glowing humanity and deep poignancy to the stage as the intelligent scientist who discovers both love and loss, while Rafe Spall manages the tricky task of making an ordinary, decent bloke completely compelling.
+Completely compelling.

 This is a pitch-perfect production of an astonishingly fine new play and it must surely have an extended life beyond the cramped confines of the Theatre Upstairs.
 5 stars The Indepedent by Paul Taylor, 20th January 2012

 Not since Mike Bartlett’s Cock, so to speak, have I been so exhilarated by a new play premiered at the Royal Court’s Theatre Upstairs.